KDE/digikam-doc/right_sidebar/maps_view.rst

     The Map View From Right Sidebar

 For navigating on the map, refer to the :ref:`Map Search section <mapsearch_view>`.
 The meaning of **GPS** and functions and buttons that apply to all three geolocation parts are described in the :ref:`Geolocation Editor chapter <geoeditor_overview>` of this handbook.
 This applies to the context menu on the map and the line of buttons under the map except the last one.

+The lock icon will freeze the map.
+When selecting photos the map will no longer be moved automatically and will not be focused on the GPS points of the selected images.

+The copy icon, on the next line, will copy, as text, coordinates to the clipboard of the current image position in the map.

 For information about the different map services you can use the drop-down field under the line of buttons.
 Choose a service here and then click the **See more information on the Internet** button to the right.